 I have practiced as an attorney on the Peninsula since 1993.
 One of my passions is public speaking; I am a frequent lecturer, and have taught various elder law subjects to other lawyers, CPAs and accountants, and financial professionals, for continuing credit.
 I enjoy speaking to community groups on a wide variety of subjects related to elder law and estate planning.

-I currently sit on the Board of Directors for Peninsula Agency on Aging, and ma a member of the National Academy of Elder Law Attorneys (NAELA).
-I am the past president of the Virginia Chapter of NAELA, and was pleased to be elected twice as President of the York-Poquoson Bar Association.
-I have been on the Board of Directors for the ARC of the Virginia Peninsula, the Peninsula Pastoral Counseling Center, and Williamsburg area Meals on Wheels.
+I am a Certified Elder Law Attorney (CELA), certified through the National Elder Law Foundation.
+I am a member of the National Academy of Elder Law Attorneys; I am a member (and past president) of the Virginia Chapter of NAELA.
+I was proud to be elected twice as President of the York-Poquoson Bar Association.
+I have been on the Board of Directors for the ARC of the Virginia Peninsula, the the Peninsula Agency on Aging, the Peninsula Pastoral Counseling Center, and Williamsburg area Meals on Wheels.